Rubus armeniacus

 Status in the CKISS region

 - It is classified as Contain for those parts of the region where it is not widely established.
+In those areas, CKISS is working to contain this species and prevent it from spreading to new areas.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.